-Quit smoking aids are valuable to those of you who have decided to quit smoking or trying to quit smoking.
+Quit smoking aids are valuable to those of you who have decided to quit smoking or are trying to quit smoking.
 Nicotine replacement products help manage withdrawal symptoms by gradually decreasing your nicotine intake to lessen your dependence on it over time.
 However, you can still face challenges whenever you’re exposed to external factors that could potentially trigger your craving to start smoking again.

 We map out strategies on how you can minimize these triggers when you’re trying to quit smoking.